 The first IF statement in Figure 6.1.4 declares when it is desired to add the input getFlow to the static variable statMass at a given sampling rate defined by the FBs input getPulse.
 It only adds the flow when the getPulse has a positive edge.
 The sampling rate is set to 1 Hz, equaling one pulse per second.
 Since the value, getFlow, is defined as kg/min, it is divided by 60 multiplied with 1 to covert it to flow per second per pulse.
 The value getPulse is then made equal to the static variable statOldPulse as a part of the rising edge detection.
 Since some compounds are added in multiple steps, a functionality to reset the mass value was created.
 The second IF statement saves the accumulated mass, statMass, as statTotalMass, and sets statMass thereafter to 0.
 This happens when the input reset is set high. statTotalMass is the value of total mass of a given compound added to the reactor during the entire process, not only in an individual step.
 The final IF statement sets the total mass value to 0 when the input, resetTot, is set high.
-Beneath line 22 in the figure, the static variable statMass is set on the output setMass which outputs the calculated mass to the given FB that statMass is set on the output setMass which outputs the calculated mass to the given FB that statMass is set on the output setMass, is saved in the DB to the given compound.
+Beneath line 22 in the figure, the static variable statMass is set on the output setMass which outputs the calculated mass to the given FB that MassCalculation has been called in.
+Also the variable, statTotalMass, is saved in the DB to the given compound.